wellspringcp/wellspring/11-contagions-and-biohazards/11-01-sovereign-contagion-and-biohazard-law.md

 ## `SovCBio` bonds for natures owners:

+> [Apologia]: Bond due diligence requirements need not be fulfilled by natures owners in the form of actual bank balances, but insurance plans, loans, service contract agreements with providers to fulfill the injunction, etc, may all suffice.

 As outlined above, it may be necessary to recruit natural resource owners, into complying with positive injunctions for due diligence both to keep contagions/biohazards at bay, and to control their spread when they do take root among the populace.
 Such injunctions shall take the form of a burden imposed on the natures owner to prove that they have sufficient capitals and/or infrastructure to fulfill said injunctions.

 That is to say, the mechanism used by the legislature shall not be to expand the `SovCBio` branch and subsume the implementation of the measures into localized branches of the `SovCBio` branch, funded by increased taxes and spending.
 Rather, the reification of the injunctions shall take the form of a requirement upon natures owners to prove that they have implemented said due diligence requirements/goals, and can readily front the capitals necessary to mobilize their implementation of the due diligence requirements/goals.